nexiality/documentation/commands/ws/index.md

   `${var}.cookies[COOKIE_NAME].secure`

 The status code (as in `${var}.returnCode`) and status text (as in `${var}.statusText) are equivalent, except the former is the numeric value of a response return code.

 For more information about HTTP status codes, refer to
-<a href="https://httpstatuses.com/" class="external-link" target="_nexial_external">https://httpstatuses.com/</a>.
+<a href="https://httpstatuses.com/" class="external-link" target="_nexial_external">https://httpstatuses.com/</a> and
+<a href="https://www.restapitutorial.com/httpstatuscodes.html" class="external-link" target="_nexial_external">https://www.restapitutorial.com/httpstatuscodes.html</a>.

 ### Available Commands